How to Clean Bronze Jewelry

 For a normal clean, nothing beats soap and water!
 Simply wash your bronze jewelry in warm water and soap, using a soft cloth to gently rub the dirt and grime off the piece.
 Make sure to rinse the soap off thoroughly before wiping and storing the bronze jewelry carefully.

-Using a jewelry cleaning cloth to wipe the items after wearing will minimize tarnish and keep your bronze jewelry free from dirt and grime.
+Using a jewelry cleaning cloth, like this one, to wipe the items after wearing will minimize tarnish and keep your bronze jewelry free from dirt and grime.

 Make either a lemon or vinegar soak by putting this into a bowl and then submerging your bronze jewelry in it.
 Leave it for several minutes.
 Use a brush or a soft cloth to rub the bronze jewelry to get rid of the patina.
 Afterwards, give it a thorough rinse and dry completely.

-Some vendors sell commercial bronze cleaners created specifically to remove the tarnishing of bronze.
+Some vendors sell commercial bronze cleaners, like this one, created specifically to remove the tarnishing of bronze.
 These are often harsh and abrasive and can damage the surface of your bronze jewelry.
-Also, they are generally not any more effective than the home remedies and can be a waste of money.
+Also, they are generally not any more effective than the home remedies.

 You can seal your bronze jewelry to minimize the development of patina by coating it in clear nail polish, car wax or a commercial sealant.